submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 ### Step 0: Create a stable branch (if necessary)

-In case you're creating a new stable release, the release automation process can create the stable branches.
+If you're creating a new stable release, the release automation process can create the stable branches.
 To do so, navigate to the [releases](https://github.com/submariner-io/releases) repository and fork it.

 1) Create a new branch for the intended release.